Provably Safe Generative Sampling with Constricting Barrier Functions: Guidance of flow-based models via constricting CBFs

-We refer the reader to Appendix~\ref{proof:thm1} for a formal proof.
-Theorem~\ref{thm:forward_invariance} establishes that any control $u$ satisfying the CBF condition~\eqref{eqn:constricting-cbf-condition} guarantees $x(0) \in \mathcal{C}$, regardless of the convexity of $\mathcal{C}$, the architecture of $f_\theta$, or the location of the initial noise sample $x(T)$.
-The key mechanism is the interplay between the constriction and the class-$\mathcal{K}$ function.
+Proposition~\ref{prop:forward_invariance} and the stochastic condition~\eqref{eqn:constricting-cbf-condition} motivate the design: any control $u$ satisfying the CBF condition~\eqref{eqn:constricting-cbf-condition} would deliver $x(0) \in \mathcal{C}$, regardless of the convexity of $\mathcal{C}$, the architecture of $f_\theta$, or the location of the initial noise sample $x(T)$.
+The key mechanism is the interplay between the constriction and the gain $\alpha$.
 At the onset of sampling ($t \approx T$), $\tilde{h} = h + \epsilon$ is large due to the relaxation $\epsilon$.
-As sampling progresses, $\epsilon \to 0$ and $\tilde{h} \to h$, so $\gamma(\tilde{h})$ shrinks and the constraint tightens toward the standard CBF condition for $\mathcal{C}$ guided by the feedback control $u(x,\xi,t)$.
+As sampling progresses, $\epsilon \to 0$ and $\tilde{h} \to h$, so $\alpha\tilde{h}$ shrinks and the constraint tightens toward the standard CBF condition for $\mathcal{C}$ guided by the feedback control $u(x,\xi,t)$.
 By this point, the learned model $f_\theta$ has already resolved the trajectory close to $\mathcal{C}$, and the control $u$ needs only to enforce the final constraint boundary.
 Many fixed-time convergence schemes rely on singular class-$\mathcal{K}$ functions that blow up as $t \to 0$~\citep{WX-etal:2023, XD-etal:2025_safeflow}.
 In contrast, our $C^1$ constriction mimics the coarse-to-fine generation scheme of typical flow-based models, ensuring that any feasible control remains bounded and minimally invasive.
+We emphasize that the safe sampling guarantee concerns membership in the safe set $\mathcal{C}=\{x : h(x)\ge 0\}$ defined in the space in which the sampling process evolves, when the barrier $h$ is expressed directly on the model's output (data) space.
+This co-location is essential: the constricting CBF condition~\eqref{eqn:constricting-cbf-condition} constrains the barrier value, and the control steers along $\nabla_x \tilde h$ in the same space the sampler integrates.
+The certificate is therefore exact precisely when the barrier and the state share a space.
+In our image experiments this space is pixel space, in the Lorenz experiment the trajectory space, and in the robotics experiment the action space, and in each the constraint is imposed directly on the sampled variable, so the guarantee holds exactly.
+A distinct case arises when the safe set is defined in one space while the sampler evolves in another.
+The most important instance is the latent diffusion model, where the sampler evolves a latent $z$ but the constraint $\mathcal{C}$ lives in the decoded image space.
+The barrier the sampler sees is then the composition $h \circ D$, and its gradient $\nabla_z (h \circ D)$ is the decoder-pulled-back image-space gradient.
+The discrete-time guarantee certifies membership in the latent preimage $D^{-1}(\mathcal{C})$, which coincides with $\mathcal{C}$ exactly when the decoder $D$ is invertible.
+For the VAE decoders used in latent diffusion, $D$ is not invertible, and the certificate in latent space transfers to the decoded image up to the decoder's reconstruction error.
+We discuss this in Section~\ref{sec:limitations} and demonstrate it empirically.